pedrotgn/pyactor/doc/tutorial.rst

-In this sample, we also see the usage of the :func:`~.serve_forever` function which is very useful in remote communication in order to keep a host alive as another one sends queries to his actors.
+In this sample, we also see the usage of the :func:`~.serve_forever` function which is very useful in remote communication in order to keep a host alive as another one sends queries to its actors.
 The usage is very simple, instead of shutting the host down at the end, we call::

     serve_forever()